Undo Shift Delete: How to Recover Shift Deleted Files on Windows 10/11

 Where do Shift-deleted files go?
 Actually, they don’t disappear entirely.
 They stay on the hard drive but become invisible to users, making the recovery less straightforward.
 The OS then marks the storage space of these files as free, preparing it to be overwritten by new data.
 Many users only realize this after accidentally deleting an important document or folder and by then, panic sets in.

-Yes, it’s absolutely possible to recover files Shift-deleted on any file, folder, or shortcut in Windows.
-This action doesn’t mean the file is truly gone forever.
+As noted above, the Shift + Delete shortcut permanently deletes files and bypasses the Recycle Bin, so there is no native keyboard shortcut to undo it.
+However, this does not mean files shift deleted cannot be recovered.
 In most cases, the file’s data still exists on your hard drive until it’s overwritten by new files.
 This is why acting quickly is crucial if you want to undo shift delete successfully.

 Even though files are permanently deleted when you use "Shift" + "Delete", it’s not difficult to restore the lost files with the right methods.
 If you have any form of backup, the process will be simple.
 Even without a backup, using professional data recovery software is still a good option.

-If you enabled File History on Windows 10/11 before the file deletion, it will save the copies of your files allows you to restore earlier versions of your file.
+If you enabled File History on Windows 10/11 before the file deletion, it saves copies of your files and allows you to restore earlier versions of your file.
 File History works well for documents, pictures, and frequently modified files.

 Step 1.
 Type "Restore your files with File History" in the Start menu and open it.